Harcourt Street railway line

 The Harcourt Street Railway Line (Seanlíne Iarnróid Shráid Fhearchair) was a railway line that ran from Harcourt Street in Dublin through the southern suburbs to Bray.
-It was one of the Dublin and South Eastern Railway's two northern main lines, the other to Westland Row.
+It was one of the Dublin and South Eastern Railway's two northern main lines, the other being the coastal line to Westland Row (which was formerly a branch line until 1902).

 History

-Following the success of the Dublin and Kingstown Railway (D&KR), which opened on 17 December 1834, proposals for a second commuter railway were put forward.
-These plans proposed the building of a 12.5 mi railway from Bray, which opened on 10 July 1854 to initially terminate at Harcourt Road.
-(Harcourt Street Station was not built until 1859).
-The building of the line was carried out by two railway companies: The Dublin, Wicklow and Wexford Railway (DW&WR), who built the line from Dundrum to Bray and the Dublin, Dundrum and Rathfarnham Railway (DD&RR), who were to build the line from Harcourt Street to Dundrum.
+Following the success of the Dublin and Kingstown Railway (D&KR), which opened on 17 December 1834, proposals for a second commuter railway to Dublin were put forward.
+These plans proposed the building of a 12.5 mi railway from Bray, which opened on 10 July 1854 to initially terminate at Harcourt Road, before extending closer into the city centre.
+The building of the line was carried out by two railway companies: The Dublin, Wicklow and Wexford Railway (DW&WR), who were encouraged by the Great Western Railway, built the line from Dundrum to Bray and the Dublin, Dundrum and Rathfarnham Railway (DD&RR), who were to build the line from Harcourt Street to Dundrum, with a branch from Ranelagh to Rathfarnham.
 The latter failed to do so, and the DW&WR took over the line works.

+The line opened with a single track line from Harcourt Road to Bray, with four intermediate stations at Dundrum, Stillorgan, Carrickmines and Shankill, with plans to extend into St Stephen's Green.
+By 1857, it was decided to instead build the terminus at Harcourt Street due to the cost of extending past the busy surrounding area.
+The new Harcourt Street station opened on 7 February 1859, along with a temporary platform at Foxrock.

+Further new stations followed; Milltown (1860), Foxrock (1861) and Rathmines & Ranelagh (1896, more commonly known as Ranelagh), the latter was added to compete with the expanding services of the Dublin United Tramway Company.